d-a-s-h-o/chat/README.md

 Note: If you updated the script, please visit `http://(server)/(script-name).php?action=setup` again, to make sure, that any database changes are applied and no errors occur.

 ## About :information_source:
-The ChatterBox project is part of the Curiosity Suite, developed by [@thenullnetwork](https://thenullnetwork.github.io).
-They manage it all through [The Onionz Project](https://onionz.dev).
+This chat is part of The Onionz Project, developed by [@Dasho](https://dasho.dev).
+He manage it all through [hub@Onionz](https://hub.onionz.dev).

-It is a modern adaptation of [@DanWin's L.E - PHP chat](https://github.com/DanWin/le-chat-php).
+It is a modern, and improved adaptation of [@DanWin's L.E - PHP chat](https://github.com/DanWin/le-chat-php).
 It has some added features and a lot of CSS upgrades.
 It works in full flow without JavaScript, which is it's design for use on Tor.
-It's just the the regular version... just better.
-If you plan on making it better... let us know.
-We're always adding features and are currently working on a Git alternative that integrates directly with the chat.
+It's just like the regular version... just better.
+If you plan on making it better... let me know.
+I'm always adding features and am currently working on a Git alternative that integrates directly with the chat.
 Sort of like GitHub and Gitter I guess, but also JavaScript free.
 All support is welcomed.

 ## Membership :beginner:
 The chat is composed of various ranks of members.
 There are: